Asthma and Growing Up

 Contraception, Pregnancy, and Sexual Health

-- Physical intimacy may increase asthma symptoms due to elevated heart rate and faster breathing
+- Physical activity, including physical intimacy, can sometimes trigger asthma symptoms because of the elevated heart rate and faster breathing involved.

 School, College, and Work